• Skip to main content

 make onion ginger paste

-2. Add very little water to make a paste.
-Use little otherwise it can mess up your kitchen with spills.
-Set this aside
+2. Add very little water if required to make a paste.

 coarsely crushed spices for aratikaya bajji recipe

-3. Add flours, red chili powder, turmeric, ajwain, salt and soda to a mixing bowl.
+3. Add flour, red chili powder, turmeric, ajwain (carom seeds), salt and baking soda to a mixing bowl.

 adding dry ingredients

-5. Peel and slice raw banana.
-Add them to water.
+5. Peel and slice plantain/ banana.
+Make sure the pieces are thin and of even thickness.
+Add them to a bowl of water.

 slice banana in water for making raw bajji recipe

 6. Pour the paste from step 1 to the mixing bowl and mix well.
-Add enough water to make the batter of a not too thick or too thin consistency.
-If you make the batter too thick, it will not coat or hold on to the banana.
+Add enough water to make a medium consistency batter.
+It should not be too thick or too runny.
+If you make the batter too thick, it won’t coat or hold on to the banana.
 If you make it too runny, the batter begins to drip off the banana.
-Refer the pic.
-Adjust salt if needed
+Refer the pic below for consistency.
+Taste test and adjust salt.

 make batter consistency for raw banana bajji recipe

-9. Dip each slice in batter and swipe off the excess batter and drop in the oil.
+8. Regulate the flame to medium.
+Dip each slice in batter and drop gently in the oil.

 frying bhajiya in oil